Policy Engine

 How rules are evaluated

-Every time an employee spends using our platform - whether it’s a card swipe, reimbursement, or bill pay - the Policy Engine checks which rules apply and automatically enforces them in real time.
+Every time an employee spends using our platform - whether it’s a card swipe, reimbursement, or bill pay - the Policy checks which rules apply and automatically enforces them in real time.

 Here’s how it works: